commercialhaskell/stackage/CURATORS.md

 * The stackage-build server (described below) is able to run automated builds using the [build.sh script](https://github.com/fpco/stackage/blob/master/automated/build.sh)
 * When a new Nightly build is completed, it is uploaded to [the nightly repo](https://github.com/fpco/stackage-nightly)
 * Once a week, we run an LTS minor bump.
 Instead of using build-constraints.yaml, that job takes the previous LTS release, turns it into constraints, and then bumps the version numbers to the latest on Hackage, in accordance with the version bounds in the build plan.
 This plans are uploaded to [the LTS repo](https://github.com/fpco/lts-haskell)
-* Cutting a new LTS major release is essentially just a Stackage Nightly that gets uploaded as an LTS
+* Cutting a new LTS major release is essentially just a Stackage Nightly that gets rebuilt and uploaded as an LTS

 ## Pull requests